NethermindEth/juno/docs/blog/2022-06-17-welcome/index.md

 Juno is a Go implementation of a StarkNet full node client made with ❤️ by Nethermind.

-We are working hard for our first release, until that happen, what you can do?
+We are working hard for our first release, until then, what you can do?

 Let's discover **Juno in less than 5 min**.